rmccrear/codex-lv3-may-2025/week5/kata/kata-14-fetch-all-pokemon-map.md

 - **Map pattern with for loop**: Transform each item to create a new array with different structure
 - Loop through `data.results` array using a for loop
 - For each result, fetch the full pokemon data
-- Extract and transform data: `{ name: ..., height: ... }`
+- Extract and transform data: `{ id: ..., name: ..., height: ... }`
-- Push transformed objects into new array: `pokemonData.push({ name: pokemon.name, height: pokemon.height })`
+- Push transformed objects into new array: `pokemonData.push({ id: pokemon.id, name: pokemon.name, height: pokemon.height })`
 - Store the transformed data in state
 - This is the **List Scrolling Pattern** from Code.org - see [Code.org List Scrolling Pattern](https://studio.code.org/docs/concepts/patterns/list-scrolling-pattern/)
 - **Using for loop**: Good for practice and keeping sharp with list patterns.
 This helps you understand what's happening under the hood and reinforces the fundamental pattern.